 The 10 Best Glass Kettles

 This wiki has been updated 36 times since it was first published in April of 2016.
 Whether you don't like the heftiness of metal and steel models or you simply prefer an elegant look, these glass kettles will boil water for you in no time, and let you see inside to watch those bubbles form.
 We've included both electric options and stovetop designs, allowing you to choose whichever suits your needs, so you can enjoy a nice cup of tea or cocoa anytime.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes